Large TV stolen during burglary of Catoosa County home

-A large TV was recently stolen during the burglary of a Catoosa County, police say.
+A large TV was recently stolen during the burglary of a Catoosa County residence, police say.

-According to the Catoosa County Sheriff’s Department, the burglary occurred sometime between the evening of Oct 8 and the morning of Oct.
+According to the Sheriff’s Department, the burglary occurred sometime between the evening of Oct.
+8 and the morning of Oct.
 9 on Rain Dance Circle in Ringgold.

 Around 8:30 a.m. on Oct.
 9, while away from the home, the victim said she was notified by a neighbor that the front door of the residence was open.
 The TV was discovered missing a couple of hours later when the victims arrived home.